 London Performance Study

-London Performance Study is designed to provide students with an intensive introduction to theatre in London, with English and Theatre Arts majors recieving credit towards the major.
-At present there are approximately 50 central theatres in London offering musicals and classic plays as well as more than 60 recognized fringe venues specializing in experimental productions.
+London Performance Study is designed to provide students with an intensive introduction to theatre in London, with English and Theatre Arts majors receiving credit towards the major.
+At present, there are approximately 50 central theatres in London, offering musicals and classic plays, as well as more than 60 recognized fringe venues specializing in experimental productions.